We’re happy to answer each and every one of your questions to help you get the clearest picture of what life will be like at Hopwood Hall College.

 Learning Support work closely with teaching staff in College and parents/carers to ensure that we are working together to best meet your needs in College.

 Types of support available include:

-- Support for transition and help to settle into College
+- Support for transition and help to settle into campus

 - In class support eg. learning, communication, organisation and progress on your course